top of page

 Possible Response

 How can you be “nothing” if God loves you so much?
 (John 3:16) God awesomely and wonderfully made you.
-(Psalm 139:13-14, NASB) Jesus knows you so well he knows the number of hairs on your head.
-(Matthew 10:30) Although your sin brings death, he offers you eternal life.
-(Romans 6:23)
+(Ps 139:13-14, NASB) Jesus knows you so well he knows the number of hairs on your head.
+(Matt 10:30) Although your sin brings death, he offers you eternal life.
+(Rom 6:23)

 The Purpose of Life